 “As 2019 begins, don't feel bad if your New Year's resolutions have already gotten off track or if that has happened in the past.
 Various studies suggest that 80 to 90 percent of resolutions fail.
 Whether our resolutions are about doing more of something, like reading, or doing less of something, like eating brownies, we often get tripped up because our change is too large — it might be framed as all or nothing.
 Lessons from psychology and workplace continuous improvement approaches show that “baby steps” is a more effective approach to making our resolutions take hold and stick.”

 Listen to me read the post (via the Lean Blog Audio podcast):

 Listen to my podcasts with Robert Maurer, Ph.D. on Kaizen, change, and psychology:

-Best wishes to you for your 2019 resolutions…Please post a comment and join the discussion.
+Best wishes to you for your 2019 resolutions…What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.